build-on-aws/content/tutorials/using-terraform-to-configure-automated-guardduty-findings/index.md

 ```

 7.7.
 Next, return to the `modules/lambda/main.tf` file and create the Lambda function resource.
 Note that in the code block below that we are using Python 3.9.
 Also, we are referencing the python code we zipped in index.zip.
-And lastly we are setting a few environment variables in the resource, `INSTANCE_ID`, `FORENSICS_SH`, and `TOPIC_ARN`.
+And lastly we are setting a few environment variables in the resource, `INSTANCE_ID`, `FORENSICS_SG`, and `TOPIC_ARN`.
 These will be passed into our Lambda function environment from the variables that we created.

 ```